-What is the newest class at Frizzant all about?
+What does the latest class at Frizzant entail?

 One of the newest Yoga member to our Frizzant family are the Jivamukti classes.
 In this article, we’ll get to know more about this particular lineage of Yoga, how it became one of the most well-known lineages and why it gives harmony to our overall yoga lineup.